friendly-bits/subnet-tools/README.md

 (works the same way for ipv6 subnets)

+## detect-lan-subnets.sh
+Unix shell script which uses standard utilities to detect local area ipv4 and ipv6 subnets, regardless of the device it's running on (router or host).
+Some heuristics are employed which are likely to work on Linux but for other Unixes, testing is recommended.
+Tested on Debian-based Linux distributions and on OpenWRT.
+Requires the trim-subnet.sh script to process found ip addresses.

 ## Dependencies
 **_awk_**, **_grep_** with ERE support, **_sed_** and some additional standard Unix utilities like **_tr_**, **_sort_** and **_cut_**.